 ALSO READSwachh Bharat is a part of preventive healthcare initiatives: PM Modi PM Modi should've urged youth to not go abroad: SP dismisses 'Bhavya and Divya Bharat' Poonam Mahajan launches 'Bharat Jodo' campaign Ministry writes to PMO, wants Bharat Ratna for Dhyan Chand Modi govt wants to make a 'kisan mukt bharat': Scindia

+It is likely to be launched by President Ram Nath Kovind from a village in Kanpur.
 So far the sanitation coverage has gone up from 39 per cent to 67.5 per cent since launch of mission.
 As many as 195 districts and 2.36 lakh villages have been declared ODF.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)